Oscillations of High-Energy Cosmic Neutrinos in the Copious MeV Neutrino Background: Results

 So far we have assumed that the bath of the LE$\nu$'s is completely decohered.
 However, the situation could be different.
 On the one hand, since $R_{\mathrm{diss}}$ can be as low as $10^8$~cm, the solar-mass channel LE$\nu$'s could be still in phase since $l_{\mathrm{coh}, \odot} \sim \sigma_x E_\nu^2/\Delta m_{\rm{sol}}^2 \gtrsim 10^{8}$~cm.
 Moreover, due to the possibility for the existence of $\mu \gtrsim 10^{-4} \ \rm {cm}^{-1}$, the decoherence of LE$\nu$'s \textit{might} be suppressed~\cite{Akhmedov:2017mcc} in the atmospheric channel as well and LE$\nu$'s can experience a sort of (partial) collective oscillations in the production region of HE ones.
 Such erratic conversions of LE$\nu$'s will lead to the total flavor equipartition of HE$\nu$'s regardless of their initial flavor content, as indicated by the green star in Fig.~\ref{fig:MSW}.
-This phenomenon will be discussed in more details in our upcoming work~\cite{unpublished}.
+This phenomenon will be discussed in more details in our upcoming work~\cite{unpublished}\footnote{The only difference of this case with the results shown in Fig.~\ref{fig:nu} is that we here allow for flavor oscillations of the LE$\nu$ gas rather than fix it to be in the mass state.}.

 In some of the beyond Standard Model (SM) theories of particle physics, neutrinos can experience neutrino nonstandard self-interactions ($\nu$NSSI)~\cite{Bialynicka-Birula:1964ddi,Bardin:1970wq}.
 Such $\nu$NSSI modify Eq.~(\ref{Hnunu}) to~\cite{sigl1993general,Blennow:2008er,Das:2017iuj}